Last updated on January 22nd, 2020.

 - pepper eggs in a hole – another easy, colorful, healthy, keto / low carb, and fun breakfast

 - veggie-bake breakfast surprise – another fun breakfast recipe that will get you eating vegetables first thing in the morning!

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don’t forget to share it on Facebook and save it on Pinterest for later!

 - 9-10 inch baking dish, pie dish, or oven safe pan

 - 1 pound potatoes (about 2 medium sized potatoes) scrubbed clean and diced into small 1/2 inch pieces

 - 1 teaspoons salt divided (or more to taste)

 - 1/4 lb Swiss chard (1 very small bunch) (see notes)

 - 1/4 lb kale (1 very small bunch) (see notes)

 - 1/4 cup Parmesan cheese

 - 1 clove garlic finely minced or gratted

 - pepper to taste

-1. Preheat oven to 350F.
+- Preheat oven to 375F.

-3. Slice the onion.
-Saute it in oil for 3 minutes.
-Add the kale and Swiss chard, 1/2 teaspoon salt, and mix well.
-Continue stirring and cooking the Swiss chard and kale for 5 minutes, until they are less than half of the original volume.
-Drain and discard all the liquid.
-Divide the Swiss chard/kale mixture in two and set aside.
+- Heat the oil in a large skillet.
+Saute the diced and diced potatoes for about 8-10 minutes, stirring often.
+Add the chopped kale and Swiss chard, 1/2 teaspoon salt, and mix well.
+Continue stirring and cooking for about 5 minutes, until the greens are less than half of the original volume.
+Drain and discard extra liquid, if there is any.